10 Human Rights And Ethics In The Workplace

 - Written principles: These include code of conduct and human rights.

-- Awareness actions: TOTAL ensures that its human rights principles are properly disseminated among its staff.
-They achieve this through corporate communication channels such as the Ethics and Security Intranet Sites, four awareness-raising videos on the group’s human rights standards.
-Specific training programs are also tailored to the various challenges encountered in the field
+- Awareness actions: TOTAL ensures that it disseminates its human rights principles among its staff.
+They achieve this through corporate communication channels.
+Examples are the Ethics and Security Intranet Sites, four awareness-raising videos on the group’s human rights standards.
+Total tailors specific training programs to the various challenges encountered in the field.

 - Listening and advise bodies: There are two specific bodies; the Ethics committee and the Compliance and Social Responsibility Department.
 These two are there to advise employees and coordinate efforts to promote human rights.